JetBrains/amper/docs/Documentation.md

 ```

 #### Sharing test utilities
-The test utility code (such as test fixtures) could be shared between Unit and Instrumented tests.
+Test utility code (such as test fixtures) can be shared between Unit and Instrumented tests.

 Main `module.yaml`:
 ```yaml